brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 Joined by a surprising amount of Mormons, we made the trip to the jet black volcano that's risen from an otherwise green landscape.
 We carried awkwardly sized boards to the top, enjoyed the view, donned boiler suits and face coverings, then did what's arguably the most iconic thing in Central America; [volcano boarding](https://youtube.com/shorts/R_AFAes_NkU?is=2W-uP2zbkzC_t_je).
 You get filthy, and it feels faster than it looks with some losing control and flipping, but it's so much fun.
 Easily a highlight of the whole trip.

 Public transport is surprisingly good in Nicaragua.
-We took a bus to nearby Telica another day to hike the most active volcano in the country, joined by Cap who we'd met at Cerro Negro.
+We took a chicken bus to nearby Telica another day to hike the most active volcano in the country, joined by Cap who we'd met at Cerro Negro.
 We had constant wind, rain and fog that meant we saw nothing on the summit.
 We did see some cool bubbling mud pits, that had a strong smell of sulfur.
 It was defiitely not worth it, but maybe type two fun.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca18.jpeg">